PurrCat101/User-Management-Application/README.md

 - **Authentication**:
   - Login page with username/password validation.
   - Logout functionality to clear sessions.
-- **User Editing**: Inline editing of user data with a modal for convenient updates.
+- **User Editing**: Allows editing of existing user data.
+When a user is selected for editing, the form is prefilled with the user's current data.
 - **User Delete**: Allow deletion of user.
 - **Add user**: Allow to add new users to the system.